-Talk to Simon Saint about Residential
+Talk to Jason Fraser about Residential

 Each generously proportioned residence features windows integrated into three of out four of its walls allowing for natural light, elevated ceilings and large interior spaces.
 The designers considered how each apartment will be used with inhabitants’ daily habits.
 Emotive elements of arriving at home each day have been expertly tuned in a more compact version of arriving at a larger family house—with a lobby, porte-cochere and secure basement parking providing a safe and inviting transition.
 With a focus on personal service, the private lobby houses seven individual valet stores for the secure storage of groceries, parcels and dry cleaning.

 The exterior aesthetic is echoed in elements apropos to the apartment interiors, such as the outlines of the joinery and the monolithic form of the fireplace at the heart of each living room.
 Detailing and solid timber joinery throughout each home—seen in vanities, headboards and generous open shelving—help to define space and provide functional storage and display opportunities, while allowing daylight to spill through.